raidos23/PyCompiler_ARK/docs/BCASL_Configuration.md

 ### BCASL is not running

 1. Check if `bcasl_enabled: true` in `ARK_Main_Config.yml`
-2. Verify the configuration file syntax (YAML/JSON)
+2. Verify the configuration file is in YML format (not JSON)
 3. Check the application logs for error messages
 4. Ensure plugins are properly installed in the `Plugins/` directory